Antenna Module

 Create a radiation pattern from circular gain and phase.

-• gain_lhcp (Dimensionless) – 2D array of LHCP gain with shape (N, M).
+gain_lhcp (Dimensionless) – Array of LHCP gain values.
+Shape is

 Self